 What exactly is kissing spine?

 Kissing spine occurs when two or more bony projections at the top of the vertebrae (dorsal spinous processes) touch or overlap.
 It is a common cause of back pain and back problems in thoroughbreds and warmbloods.

 How do you treat kissing spine?

-There are currently two surgeries available to correct kissing spine.
+There are currently two surgical intervention modalities available to correct kissing spine.
 The first, called a bone shave procedure, is designed to remove and shave down some of the bony spinous processes, as well as clip the ligaments, to allow more room and movement for the vertebrae.
 The second procedure is called an interspinous ligament desmotomy, more commonly referred to as a “lig-snip.”
 This procedure involves cutting only the ligaments connected to the affected spinous processes, allowing the spine to relax.
 While the bone shave procedure is more invasive and can result in a longer recovery and rehab, it has a higher success rate than the lig-snip procedure.